 Any person who transfers, alters, or defaces an identification card, or who makes, uses, carries, sells, or distributes a false identification card, or furnishes false information in obtaining such a card, shall be guilty of a misdemeanor and shall be punished by a fine of not more than $200 or by imprisonment for not more than three months.

 It is unlawful for a person under 21 years of age knowingly to drive a car with alcohol in it unless accompanied by a parent.
-To do so may result in a fine of up to $50 or suspension of the driver’s license for three months, or both.
+To do so may result in a fine of up to $50 or suspension of the driver’s license for three months, or both, for a first offense.
 Persons may not drive while drinking from an open container of an alcoholic beverage.
 Violators shall be punished by a fine of not less than $100 nor more than $500.
 Persons may not drive while under the influence of alcohol or any intoxicating substance.
 Violators shall be punished by a fine of not less than $500 nor more than $5000 or by imprisonment for not more than two and one-half years, or both such fine and imprisonment.
+Additionally, violators may have their license suspended for 1 year.
 If a police officer has reasonable grounds to believe a person is driving under the influence, a breathalyzer test may be given.
 If the person arrested refuses to submit to such test or analysis, after having been informed that his license or permit to operate motor vehicles or right to operate motor vehicles in the Commonwealth shall be suspended for a period of at least 180 days and up to a lifetime loss, for such refusal, no such test or analysis shall be made and he shall have his license or right to operate suspended in accordance with this paragraph for a period of 180 days.
 Conviction for a first offense be punished by a fine of not less than $50 nor more than $500 or by imprisonment for not less than 30 days nor more than two years, or both, and for a second offense by imprisonment in the state prison for not more than five years or in a house of correction for not less than 30 days nor more than two and one half years, or by a fine of not more than $1000, or by both such fine and imprisonment.

 Massachusetts has criminal penalties for use of controlled substances, or drugs, with penalties varying with the type of drug.
 In general, narcotic, addictive, and drugs with a high potential for abuse have heavier penalties.
 Possession of drugs is illegal without valid authorization.
 While penalties for possession are generally not as great as for manufacture and distribution of drugs, possession of a relatively large quantity may be considered distribution.
 Under both State and Federal laws penalties for possession, manufacture and distribution are much greater for second and subsequent convictions.
 Many laws dictate mandatory prison terms and the full minimum term must be served.
 Massachusetts makes it illegal to be in a place where heroin is kept and to be “in the company” of a person known to possess heroin.
 Anyone in the presence of heroin at a private party or dormitory suite risks a serious drug conviction.
 Sale and possession of “drug paraphernalia” is illegal in Massachusetts.
 Under Federal law, distribution of drugs to persons under the age of 21 is punishable by twice the normal penalty with a mandatory one to three years in prison depending on the class of drugs; a third conviction is punishable by mandatory life imprisonment.
 These penalties apply to distribution of drugs within 1,000 feet of a college or school.
 Federal law sets greatly heightened prison sentences for manufacture and distribution of drugs if death or serious injury results from the use of the substance.